Ten days that shook the euro; how Greece came to the brink

 His spokesman said: “These last three weeks were tough weeks for a new government which, let’s not kid ourselves, we’re not trying to fool anyone, hasn’t got the relevant experience.”

-Opinion polls show most Greeks preferred an “honourable compromise” over a further clash with Europe or abandoning the euro.
+Opinion polls show most Greeks preferred an “honorable compromise” over a further clash with Europe or abandoning the euro.
 They are prepared to give Tsipras time.

 Greek sources said Tsipras intervened in part to shield Varoufakis who, as a newcomer to Syriza, does not yet command the trust of party hardliners.
 The pair remain close.